multi-language management

 access to the site's content and functionality to visitors in other

 target markets and in their own languages.
-Oberon can reduce the

 to manage all label translations, included the form multiple selection

 items (sub-keywords).
-Oberon manages an unlimited number of languages;
+OBEROn manages an unlimited number of languages;

 keywords are organized into an unlimited number of sections to reduce